-A deficit will ALWAYS cause weight to be lost.
-Whether the deficit is small, moderate, large or excessively large, it’s still going to cause some form of stored energy (fat, muscle or both) to be burned as an alternative fuel source.
+A deficit ALWAYS works.
+Whether the deficit is small, moderate, large, or excessively large, it’s still going to cause some form of stored energy (fat, muscle, or both) to be burned as an alternative fuel source.

 This is why starving children in Africa are deathly skinny.
 This is why Holocaust victims in concentration camps were deathly skinny.
 The is why the participants of the Minnesota Starvation Experiment were deathly skinny.
-This is why anorexics reach deathly skinny levels.
+This is why people with anorexia reach deathly skinny levels.
 This is why reality show contestants on survival-based reality shows (e.g. Survivor, Naked and Afraid, etc.) lose a ton of weight while there.

 No matter how large the deficit is – even if you are literally starving to death – body fat will continue to be lost.
-The idea that it won’t is complete horseshit.
+The idea that it won’t is a myth.

 So, if you ever come to the conclusion that you’re in starvation mode, I can guarantee you that you’re not… because it doesn’t exist.

 There are countless women claiming to be eating 1200 calories a day but not losing weight, and damn near all of them are wrong.
 In reality, they are unknowingly eating more than they think they are, inconsistently eating the amount they claim to be, or tracking their progress in a manner that prevents them from seeing that it’s working.
 Also, bonus fact: starvation mode isn’t real.